Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Verification Methodology

-For active behaviors such as browsing duration, number of visits, and number of posts, we directly compare the data generated by LLM.
-Taking browsing duration as an example, assume that when the $al$ is $al_i$, the browsing duration is $browse(al_i)$.
-As $al_i$ increases, so does browsing duration.
-Therefore
+For active behavior indicators, we compare the results generated by LLM agents.
+Taking active behavior indicator “browsing duration” as an example, browsing duration increases with activity level.

-For interactive behaviors such as likes, reposts, and comments, we found that LLM’s answers were contradictory.
-The number of likes, reposts, and comments it answered did not match the sequence it actually generated.
-Therefore, we use a more fine-grained actual generated sequence to represent the LLM sampling sequence and use the number of likes, reposts, and comments in the sequence as the frequency of LLM generation.
-Take likes as an example, $S_{i} (l_0, l_1, l_2,... l_{n_i-2}, l_{n_i-1}, l_{n_i})$ represents like sequence sampled by LLM agents when the $al$ is $al_{i}$, $n_i$ is the length of the sequencs, and the value of $l_i$ is 1 or 0, representing like or not like respectively.
-As $al_i$ increases, so does the frequency of likes.
+For interactive behavior indicators, we observed contradictory responses from LLMs.
+When LLM agents were tasked with generating binary sequences of whether to take action, the proportion of actions taken in actual binary sequences is inconsistent with the proportion reported by LLM agents.
+Therefore, we adopt a more fine-grained proportion of actions taken in actual generated sequence to represent the frequency of actions.
+Take interactive behavior indicators “likes” as an example, $S_{i} = \{b_0, b_1, b_2, \ldots, b_{n_i-2}, b_{n_i-1}, b_{n_i}\}$ represents the like sequence sampled by LLM agents when $l = l_{i}$.
+Here, $n_i$ is the length of the sequence, $b_j$ represents the $j$-th element in the sequence, and the value of $b_j$ is 1 or 0, indicating like or not like, respectively.
+As $l$ increases, so does the frequency of likes.
 Therefore,